-The new Central PA contest – produced by PA Manufacturing Extension Partnership in Williamsport – will serve Centre, Clearfield, Lycoming, and Northumberland counties.
+The new Central PA contest – produced by PA Manufacturing Extension Partnership in Williamsport – will serve Lycoming, Montour, Northumberland, and Sullivan counties.
 The new Northwest PA contest – produced by the Northwestern Pennsylvania Industrial Resource Center – will serve Erie County.
-The new Northeast PA contest – produced by the Northeastern Pennsylvania Industrial Resource Center in Hanover Township – will serve Luzerne and Monroe counties.
+The new Northeast PA contest – produced by the Northeastern Pennsylvania Industrial Resource Center in Hanover Township – will serve Lackawanna, Luzerne Monroe, Pike, and Wayne counties.

 The What’s So Cool About Manufacturing? contests are supported regionally by their sponsors and partners.
 Production support for several contests is provided by PBS39 Lehigh Valley in Bethlehem, PA.
 Funds to develop the contests were provided in 2013 by a grant from the Pennsylvania Department of Community & Economic Development’s “Discovered in PA, Developed in PA” program for an MRC project called Lehigh Valley Skill-Up.

 The Manufacturers Resource Center (MRC) is dedicated to creating jobs and economic opportunity in eastern Pennsylvania’s Berks, Carbon, Lehigh, Northampton, and Schuylkill counties.
 MRC is a nonprofit organization partially funded by the U.S. Department of Commerce’s NIST-MEP program, as well as the Commonwealth of Pennsylvania’s Department of Community and Economic Development.